-8.4 PRIVATE WATER AND WASTEWATER SERVICES
+6.3 PRIVATE WATER AND WASTEWATER SERVICES

 - 1. Individual on-site sewage and water services shall be used for a new development of five or less lots or private residences where municipal or communal services are not provided and where site conditions are suitable for the long term provision of such services. - 2.
-As described in Section 6.2.1.3, there are three distinct types of service areas in the Merrickville urban area.
-Development on private services in the Merrickville urban area shall only be permitted in accordance with the policies of Section 6.2.1.3 of this Plan. - 3.
-To date, all development within the rural portion of the Village and in the designated Hamlets has taken place on private water supply and sewage disposal systems.
-Notwithstanding this, Council may consider full municipal services where future development is an extension to the existing fully serviced development in the designated urban area, subject to an Official Plan Amendment, undertaken as a comprehensive review, to place the subject land in the appropriate urban land use designation, in accordance with the policies of Section 6.2.
+As described in Section 4.2.3, there are three distinct types of service areas in the Merrickville urban area.
+Development on private services in the Merrickville urban area shall only be permitted in accordance with the policies of Section 4.2.3 of this Plan. - 3.
+To date, all development within the rural portion of the Village has taken place on private water supply and sewage disposal systems.
+Notwithstanding this, Council may consider full municipal services where future development is an extension to the existing fully serviced development in the designated urban area, subject to an Official Plan Amendment to place the subject land in the appropriate urban land use designation, in accordance with the policies of Section 4.2.2.
 Generally, however, it is anticipated that all development within the rural portion of the Village will continue to be serviced with private water supply and sewage disposal systems and shall make provision for adequate stormwater quality and quantity management. - 4.
 Notwithstanding the foregoing policies, communal water and/or sanitary sewage services may be permitted subject to the approval of the authorities having jurisdiction, provided Council is satisfied that it has the financial and technical resources to operate and maintain them. - 5.
-Private servicing systems shall be subject to the regulations of the Ontario Building Code Act and the Safe Drinking Water Act. - 6.
-A private septic system or any use in all land use designations which will handle more than 10,000 litres/day requires Ontario Water Resources Act (OWRA) approval for sewage works.
-A report will be required providing justification that the undertaking meets the criteria of the Ministry of Environment, Conservation and Parks policy on the reasonable use of groundwater.
-This report should demonstrate soil suitability, sufficient area for effluent treatment and site suitability, and shall be reviewed and approved by the Ministry of Environment, Conservation and Parks. - 7.
-All applications for approval of plans of subdivision which are intended to be developed on individual private services shall be supported by a servicing options report, a preliminary stormwater quality and quantity management plan and, where individual wells and septic systems are proposed, by a hydrogeological and terrain analysis study. - 8.
-Where a lot size is established on the basis of a hydrogeology and terrain analysis study, it shall not be further subdivided, regardless of the zone provisions of the Zone in which it is located.
+Private servicing systems shall be subject to the regulations of the Ontario Building Code Act and the Safe Drinking Water Act.